julian-klode/lingolang/docs/abstract-interpreter.md

 1. Create a new block
 1. Evaluate the initializing statement.
 It must produce one exit (the syntax does not allow more, this simplifies thing)
 1. Evaluate the condition expression.
-It must be readable, and it's owner and dependencies are released.
+It must be readable, and its owner and dependencies are released.
 1. Evaluate body and else part in the store that resulted from evaluating the condition.
 1. Combine the exits of body and else to form the result, but remove the block we started at the beginning from their stores.